 Then think about an internship.

-You’ll gain valuable, real-life experience and have an edge on the competition come graduation time.
+You’ll gain valuable, real-life sports writing experience and have an edge on the competition come graduation time.

 Where Can I Find College Sports Writing Jobs?

-Some of the places on our list cover college sports.
+Some of the blogs and freelance writing sites on our list cover college sports.

 But want to know the best place to find college sports writing jobs?